antoinemansour7/VehiQ/README.md

 The Matter-soen341projectW2024 project leverages Django and Vue.js to offer a seamless car rental experience.
 Our choice of technologies, based on detailed evaluations, positions us to meet our objectives effectively and provide a platform that is both user-friendly and robust.

+## User Stories

+1. As a user, I want to log into my account so that i can book a car for rental.
+2. As a user, I want to filter my car search so that i can rent the one that interests me the most.
+3. As a user, I want to be able to modify my reservation so that i can have flexibility.
+4. As a user, I want to be able to modify my profile so that i can update my information relevant to the application.
+5. As an administrator, I want to be able to add new car from new companies that i sign contracts with so that the user sees that they are now available.
+6. As a user, I want to make a reservation on a chosen car so that i can use it for my personal use.
 ---